EamonnCurran/Simple-Programs/CONTRIBUTING.md

 * add respective language badges to `foo` program in the README.md file
 * `git commit` with message formatted `foo: add language(s) <insert languages>`
-* open a pull request and wait for it to be merged
+* open a pull request using the pull request template and wait for it to be merged

 Thanks!